dwolffram/replication-ARSIA2023/README.md

 The code in this replication package generates the 10 figures and 1 table of a review paper on "Model Diagnostics and Forecast Evaluation for Quantiles" using R.
-Each figure is generated separately by its corresponding script file "Figure[xx]*.R".
+Each figure is generated separately by its corresponding script file `Figure[xx]*.R`.
 Replication is expected to complete within 1 minute for Figures 1--9, and within 30 minutes for Figure 10.

 The main contents of the repository are the following: